-Enable Repos itory Stored Specs This is a global toggle to enable/disable processing of Bamboo Specs projects stored in Bitbucket Server repositories.
-This feature allows to manage plans and deployments using configuration stored as code in your VCS.
-Once you enable this feature, you can select which repositories contain Bamboo Specs to be processed, see Enabling repository-stored Bamboo Specs.
-Proce ss Bamb oo Specs in This is a global toggle to enable/disable processing of Bamboo Specs in Docker containers.
-This feature isolates the Bamboo Specs process from your Bamboo instance.
-By default, this will use the atlassian/bamboo-specs-runner image matching your version of Bamboo.
-Notes: Docker The default Docker Image will be downloaded from Docker Hub Docker needs to be installed and running as the Bamboo user on the Bamboo server for this feature to function Process Bamboo Specs in Docker is only compatible with versions of docker specified at the Bamboo supported platforms documentation.
+Enable This is a global toggle to enable/disable processing of Bamboo Specs projects stored in Repos Bitbucket Data Center repositories.
+This feature allows you to manage plans and itory deployments using configuration stored as code in your VCS.
+Once you enable this feature, Stored you can select which repositories contain Bamboo Specs to be processed, see Enabling Specs repository-stored Bamboo Specs.
+Proce This is a global toggle to enable/disable processing of Bamboo Specs in Docker containers. ss This feature isolates the Bamboo Specs process from your Bamboo instance.
+By default, this Bamb will use the atlassian/bamboo-specs-runner image matching your version of Bamboo. oo Specs in Docker The default Docker Image will be downloaded from Docker Hub.
+Docker needs to be installed and running as a Bamboo user on the Bamboo server for this feature to function.
+Processing Bamboo Specs in Docker is only compatible with versions of Docker specified in Supported platforms.

-Encrypting database password
+Securing a database password

-To add extra security to your Bamboo instance, you can encrypt the database password that is stored in the configuration file used by Bamboo to access your database.
-We've prepared different encryption methods for basic and advanced users.
-Additionally, you can create your own encryption based on our Cipher interface.
+For additional security, you can protect the database password that Bamboo uses to access your database, which is stored in the configuration file.
+We've prepared different encryption methods from basic to advanced .
+Additionally, you can create your own encryption mechanism based on our SecretStore interface.